stepanataccolade/docsv2/sources/int_notifications.md

 Build Emails are always sent through our Shippable account and are configured through shippable.yml.
 At this time, you cannot customize the domain emails are sent from.
 To request this enhancement, please contact [customer support](mailto:support@shippable.com)

-You can, however, add an Email account integration to receive notifications for monitored images in Lighthouse.
+You can, however, add an Email account integration to receive notifications for monitored Docker images.
 To do this,

 1. From your Shippable dashboard, click on the gear icon for Account Settings in your top navigation bar and then click on the `Integrations` tab.
 Click on 'Add Integration'
 2. **Integration type:** In the dropdown, select `Email`